 In all approaches to Skerries by sea great care should be taken to steer well clear of the islands including Red Island due to the rocky foreshores and sandy banks that stretch out from them.
 Sailing between the mainland and Colt or Shenick Islands is not recommended without very good local knowledge.
 A good watch should be kept for lobster pots (sometimes with floating ropes) along the coast and between the islands.
 All approaches to the harbour should leave the perch (red channel mark) to port.

-The following waypoints are offered only as a guide and should not be used for navigation.
-It is essential that anyone intending to use these waypoints should check their suitability for their own boats
+The following waypoints are offered only as a guide and should not be used for navigation without checking their suitability for your boat and the prevailing conditions.

 |HARB||N53 35.08||W006 06.60||W OF HARBOUR|